Finland–Russia relations: 1992–2022

+2022–present

 After the 2022 Russian invasion of Ukraine started, Finland, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".

+In September 2022, Finland announced that it would not offer asylum to Russians fleeing mobilization.

+On 6 June 2023 Finland expelled nine Russian diplomats, believed to be working for an intelligence service.
+In July 2023 Russia ordered the closure of the St Petersburg consulate and expelled nine diplomats.
+Entry into Finland for Russian citizens will be limited for an indefinite period.

+Having introduced a ban on Russian registered cars entering Finland in September, a ban on Russians on bicycles was introduced in November 2023.
+Four of the eight eastern border crossings were closed for three months by Finland in November.

+In November 2023, Finnish Prime Minister Petteri Orpo announced the closure of all but the northernmost border crossing with Russia, amid a sudden increase in asylum seekers seeking to enter Finland via Russia.
+Finland accused Russia of deliberately using refugees as weapons as part of its hybrid warfare following worsening relations between the two countries.
+Frontex subsequently announced that the EU would assist Finland in securing its eastern border.

 Spying in Finland

 Russia is suspected of large-scale spying on the IT networks at the Finnish Ministry for Foreign Affairs.
 The spying focused on data traffic between Finland and the European Union, and is believed to have continued for four years.
 The spying was uncovered in spring 2013, and as of October 2013 the Finnish Security Intelligence Service (Supo) was investigating the breach.

 Economic relations

-Finland imports a large number of goods and basic necessities, such as fuel, from Russia.
+Before Russia's 2022 invasion of Ukraine, Russia was a major trade partner of Finland and cross-border business was considered strategic.
+Finland imported a large amount of raw materials, fuels and electricity from Russia.
 Finland operates the 1 GW Loviisa Nuclear Power Plant with Soviet technology, and (until May 2022) planned the 1.2 GW Hanhikivi Nuclear Power Plant with Russian technology.
-From midnight 13—14 May 2022, Russia suspended electricity supplies to Finland.
+From midnight 13—14 May 2022, Russia suspended electricity supplies to Finland, forcing Finland to rely more on and improve its grid connections with Norway, Sweden and Estonia.